-A rotator is a click delivery tool that takes incoming clicks and sends them to one or more URLs based on the type of rotator it is.
+A rotator is a click delivery tool that sends incoming clicks to one or more URLs based on various rules you set up.

-Rotators are typically used to distribute clicks to people who have bought traffic from you.
+They are typically used to test different affiliate offers, to manage an ad co-op, or to distribute clicks to people who have bought traffic from you.

 Some online trainers explain the concept of “split testing” using the term “rotator” for simplicity, but that is inaccurate and causes confusion.
 For an explanation of the difference between split testing and using rotators, read this article:

 What should I use — split testing or rotators?

 Other than that, read the rest of this article to learn how to set up a rotator.

 To set up a basic rotator, go to the

 page and click on the button that says “Create a New Rotator”.